Brightscout/mattermost-test-management/data/test-cases/plugins/todo/API/Add_issue.md

 **Step 1**

-1. Provide the correct authtoken of the correct user.
+1. Fill all the mandatory fields of the API body.
-2. Provide the correct id of the ToDo comment.
+2. Provide the correct authtoken of the user(in postman).

 **Expected**

-The ToDo comment should get completed and should not be visible in the ToDo list afterwards.
+The desired Todo should get created.